portworx/px-docs/support_welcome.md

 ## Support Email Alias
 We can also maintain support through a general purpose support email alias : "support@portworx.com".
-Access to the support email alias is open, unfiltered and unmoderated.
+<br>Access to the support email alias is open, unfiltered and unmoderated.

 ## Phone Support
-We also offer Phone Support by calling our Support Hotline at +1 (650) 397-8535 Phone Support is available on a 24x7 basis
+We also offer Phone Support by calling our Support Hotline at +1 (650) 397-8535
+<br>Phone Support is available on a 24x7 basis

 Please do not hesitate to engage with us for any problems, issues, questions or requests you may have.
-Again, your customer experience is our highest priority.
+<br>Again, your customer experience is our highest priority.

 Thank you for choosing Portworx.